Horch: Auto Union

-Eventually, on 29 June 1932, Horch, Audi, DKW and Wanderer merged to form the Auto Union AG, Chemnitz affiliated group.
+Eventually, on June 29, 1932, Horch, Audi, DKW and Wanderer merged to form the Auto Union.
 The current Audi four-ring logo is the Auto Union logo that represents the merger of these four brands.
 In the 1930s, Horch introduced a new line of smaller and cheaper, but still presentable, V8 automobiles.
 In 1936, Horch presented the 25,000th 8-cylinder luxury car in Zwickau.

 The Auto Union Grand Prix racing cars types A to D, were developed and built by a specialist racing department of Horch works in Zwickau between 1933 and 1939.
 Between 1935 and 1937 Auto Union cars won 25 races, driven by Ernst von Delius, Tazio Nuvolari, Bernd Rosemeyer, Hans Stuck and Achille Varzi.

 Auto Union became a major supplier of vehicles to the German Wehrmacht, such as Heavy standard passenger car (Horch 108), Medium standard passenger car (Horch 901 and Wanderer 901) and Half-track Sd.Kfz.
 11. Civilian production was suspended after March 1940.
 After the war the Auto Union AG at Chemnitz was dissolved and in Ingolstadt, West Germany the new Auto Union GmbH was founded, where civilian car production continued.
 Due to widespread poverty in postwar Germany, only small DKW vehicles with two stroke engines were produced.
 After Auto Union was purchased in 1964 by the Volkswagenwerk AG, the old brand Audi was introduced again, together with the new four stroke vehicle Audi F103.
 Daimler-Benz retained the trademark rights to the Horch brand until the mid 1980s.
-Daimler-Benz then transferred the rights to the Horch brand name to Audi which in turn signed a waiver to use the name „Silberpfeil“ (silver-arrow) for any modern Audi racing car.
+Daimler-Benz then transferred the rights to the Horch brand name to Audi which in turn signed a waiver to use the name „Silberpfeil" (silver-arrow) for any modern Audi racing car.
 However, the brand has remained dormant.

 The Romanian Army purchased 300 Horch 901 4x4 field cars to mechanize some of its anti-tank companies.

 Trabant connection

 During the Second World War, the factories suffered heavy bomb damage.
 Later, the advancing Soviet forces captured the area, and it became part of the Soviet sector of divided Germany in 1945, and later became part of East Germany.

 From 1955 to 1958, old Horch factories produced the Horch P240, a six-cylinder car that was respected at the time.
 The former Horch and Audi operations from Zwickau were unified in 1958.
 A new brand, Sachsenring, within the East German corporation IFA was born.
 After unification in 1958, the P240 car was renamed as the Sachsenring P240.
 As the Soviet Administration inexplicably banned the foreign exportation of the P240, the East German economic administration decided to stop production of the vehicle.
 IFA also produced the initial Trabant "P-50" model from 1957.

 The Zwickau site was acquired in 1991 by Volkswagen, effectively restoring its connection with Audi.
+In 1991, Volkswagen constructed a new factory to the north of Zwickau in nearby Mosel.